LaughBuddha/LaughBuddha.github.io/index.md

 * Experience in working on **Amazon EC2** and **EMR** instances

 ### Research
-Pursuing master's thesis in areas of **Computer Vision/Perception in Robotics**
+Pursuing master's thesis in **Computer Vision/Perception in Robotics**

 **Topic** - Navigation of agents in 3D indoor environments to acheive tasks such as point goal and object goal navigation.

 **Advised by** - [Kostas Daniilidis](https://www.cis.upenn.edu/~kostas/)

 ### Projects